Dave-146/corlican_pet_motel/README.md

 # Corlican Pet Motel

-Premium Pet Boarding Website
+Pet Boarding

----

 Welcome to the Corlican Pet Motel website!
-This is a modern, responsive web application for a purpose-built pet boarding facility, providing information about our services, features, and contact details for pet owners.
+This is a modern, responsive website for a purpose-built pet boarding kennels, providing information about our services, features, and contact details for pet owners.

 ## Features